wlonk/arcadia/vingt-et-un.md

 There are three outcomes for each non-GM participant:

   * _Bust_: You have crossed a line that should not be crossed.
-You do not get your stakes, and the GM may impose some cost on you.
+You do not get your stakes, and the GM may impose some cost on you. ("No, and...")
   * _Under the dealer_: you get what you want, but the GM may impose a cost.
+    ("Yes, but...")
-  * _Above the dealer_: you get what you want, and the GM does not impose a cost.
+  * _Above the dealer_: you get what you want, and the GM does not impose a cost. ("Yes.")

 What are these "costs"?
 Well, the GM chooses, based on what's most appropriate at that moment:

-  * Significantly change an NPC's relationship with the PC.
-It's up to the GM to play this to the hilt!
+  * Significantly change an NPC's relationship with the PC. _It's up to the GM to play this to the hilt!_
-  * Make the PC suffer some emotional toll (exhaustion, shame, anger, anxiety, etc.) It's up to the player to play this to the hilt, until it's resolved!
+  * Make the PC suffer some emotional toll (exhaustion, shame, anger, anxiety, etc.) _It's up to the player to play this to the hilt, until it's resolved!_
-  * Change the PC's reputation, typically for the worse, among some group of people.
-This is like changing someone's relationship, but a bit softer and broader.
+  * Change the PC's reputation, typically for the worse, among some group of people. _This is like changing someone's relationship, but a bit softer and broader._
   * Some other appropriate cost: money, health, etc.

 A note on stakes: I said not to make them directly contradictory, and promised